 Landlords, you need these

-If you are a landlord, you have a legal duty to ensure the electrical installation is safe.
+If you are a landlord, you have a legal duty after 1 July 2020 to hold an electrical safety certificate to ensure the electrical installation is safe.
+The requirements for this are set out on MHCLG website.
 One way to do this is to have Circitas carry out a Periodic Inspection. and produce an "Electrical Installation Condition Report" (EICR).
 Information for Landlords.
-I offer EICR safety certificates for landlords in Church Crookham or fleet or Farnham and surrounding areas
+I offer EICR safety certificates for landlords in Church Crookham or Fleet or Farnham and surrounding areas.

 Even as a householder without tenants, you may like to have an inspection, perhaps you are concerned about the condition of your electrics, or you are selling your house.